hsf-training/hsf-training-advanced-cpp-bits-webpage/_episodes/01-modernizing-legacy-code.md

 Conditional compilation uses the `#if` or similar preprocessor macros to select what code should be compiled.
-It is used to support such things as conditional debugging, portablility for multiple operating systems, and handling the differences between compilers.
+It is used to support such things as conditional debugging, portability for multiple operating systems, and handling the differences between compilers.

 Substantial use of conditional compilation makes code hard to understand,